Rostlab/SNAP2/README.md

 The service can be accessed via https://rostlab.org/services/snap/ and https://rostlab.org/services/snap2web/.
 (Exactly) One protein sequence in the Fasta format can be pasted into the textfield.
 Upon submission via `Run Prediction`, a popup shows up, presenting an adress, which leads to the result page, once the calculations are done.

-The Results page shows a heatmap with the input sequence along the x-axis and all 20 possible amino acid exchanges at every position along the y-axis.
+The result page shows a heatmap with the input sequence along the x-axis and all 20 possible amino acid exchanges along the y-axis.
 Below the heatmap, the color code for the heatmap is presented.
-Red indicates an effect of the respective amino acid exchange, wheras blue predicts the exchange to be neutral with respect to the proteins function.
+Red indicates an effect of the respective amino acid exchange, whereas blue predicts the exchange to be neutral with respect to the proteins function.

 A sliding window enables the user to zoom into the heatmap.
 The zoom area is shown below the interpretation scale.
 Further down, a table presents all possible amiono acid exchanges at every position with the exact numerical scores and estimated accuracy.

-For detailed informations about the method, its results and interpretations, refer to the method description below.
+For detailed information about the method, its results, and interpretations, refer to the method description below.

 ## HOWTO Run, Basics